dwainscheeren/dwains-lovelace-dashboard/docs/installation.md

 ### Step 4 - OPTIONAL: Use Home Assistant packages

-*NOTE: This step is not required but highly recomended*
+*NOTE: This step is not required but highly recommended*

  I personally use Home Assistant packages.
 With packages you have a way to include different components, or different configuration parts using any of the `!include` directives.
 [Read more about it here](https://www.home-assistant.io/docs/configuration/packages/).